Analyse des états financiers : les clés pour un achat réussi

 Case study: Acquisition of a manufacturing SME in Quebec

-Case study: Acquisition of a service company in Montreal
+Case Study: Acquisition of a Service Company in Montreal

 Financial Statement Analysis: The analysis shows that the target company has stable revenue growth, with a compound annual growth rate (CAGR) of 8% over the past five years.
 However, the interest coverage ratio is low at 1.2, indicating potential difficulties in managing interest expenses.